jstewmc/rtf/README.md

 There are few things I'd like to work on going forward:

-* *Optimization* - I haven't had much of an opportunity to test the library's performance on large files yet.
-I didn't want to get stuck prematurely optimizing.
-So, I barely optimized anything.
-It might be nice to do a little performance testing.
 * *Search for elements* - For now, there is no way to search for an element like the DOM's `getElementByTagName()` or jQuery's `find()` and `filter()` methods.
 I'd like to add that.
 * *Adding extensions* - I designed the library to make it easy to add control words and control symbols.
 However, I haven't thought about adding a library of control words and symbols yet (my ultimate goal).
 * *Style magic methods* - I'm not totally happy about users having to know where a state's properties belong.
 For example, if a user wants to check if a text element is bold, they have to know to call `$element->getStyle()->getCharacter()->getIsBold();`.
 They have to know that the `isBold` property belongs to the character-state.
 A magic method that abstracts away the underlying state structure might be better (e.g., `$element->getStyle()->getIsBold();`).
-* *Destinations* - The RTF specification includes "destinations" and the ignored control word.
-I'd like to support that.

 ## Author